goldipl/SPA_shop_application/README.md

     - handle dot error also
 - Summary your order
     - check if all required inputs are filled too
-- Check the amount of items in the cart using navbar button titled `Cart Quantity 🔢`
+- Check the amount of items in the cart using mouse enter navbar button titled `Cart Quantity 🔢`

 ### Application extra features: